jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 [Eleventy](https://www.11ty.io) is a Static Site Generator created and maintained by [Zach Leatherman](https://www.zachleat.com/).
 Eleventy allows you to develop websites based on templates and data or content files (YAML / Markdown / HTML / JSON / JS) in a source directory.
 Based on those source files, Eleventy will generate a fully functional static site in a destination folder.
 You will then be able to deploy that site on any web server capable of serving static files.

 The [stated goal of Eleventy](https://www.11ty.io/docs/) is to be an alternative to [Jekyll](https://jekyllrb.com/), written in Node rather than in Ruby.
-Like Jekyll, 11ty is a very approachable and simple SSG to use, once the basic principles are well understood.
+Like Jekyll, 11ty is a very approachable SSG, once the basic principles are well understood.

 Node being quite fast, Eleventy is a performant SSG.
 It is also very flexible.
 Since it is written in Node, 11ty allows you to use the NPM ecosystem to extend its functionalities.
 You can also pick your favorite in a [long list of templating languages](https://www.11ty.io/docs/languages/).
 In this course we will use [Nunjucks](https://mozilla.github.io/nunjucks/) by [Mozilla](https://www.mozilla.org) for all code samples.